 Go, take a look at AWS Lambda.
 Experiment with your own serverless applications.
 Determine if the reduced infrastructure and administrative cost make a significant impact and if your architecture fits with AWS Lambda.

 You can experiment in the Free Tier and learn what you need to know and if AWS Lambda is the right strategic direction for you.

 AWS Cloud Essentials

-If you would like a free, step by step guide to get started with AWS, my post on AWS Cloud essentials gives you a step by step introduction.
-Use the hands on training to get familiar with core AWS technologies.
+If you would like a free, step-by-step guide to getting started with AWS, my free Amazon Web Services course gives you a step-by-step introduction.
+Use the hands-on training to get familiar with core AWS technologies.

 AWS Lambda Pricing Updates